Why Are Dating Apps So Expensive?

 Related read: More reader questions answered

 Sign up for my modern dating blog with advice, tips, trends, reader questions, insights and more about what dating is like in today’s age.
+With over 7,000 subscribers, it’s one of the top dating blogs out there.

 Below are some tips to assessing prices for apps, whether you should pay for them, if so which apps and which features.